entur/tiamat/README.md

 ## Schema changes
-Create new file according to the flyway documentation in resources/db/migrations Commit the migration togheter with code changes that requires this schema change.
+Create a new file according to the flyway documentation in the folder `resources/db/migrations`.
+Commit the migration together with code changes that requires this schema change.